Infrastructure & Accessibility

 A western realignment of the Bruce Highway and third bridge will link Rockhampton’s growth areas at Parkhurst and Gracemere as well as providing connectivity with the CBD, Base Hospital and Airport.
 This link will also provide improved access from the Australian Defence Forces Western Street facilities to the Shoalwater Bay Military Training Area and further north.

-Improving the flood immunity of the Rockhampton Airport is also critical and levee and combined levee-road options are being investigated in conjunction with the proposed western alignment of the Bruce Highway.
+Improving the flood immunity of the Rockhampton Airport is also critical; levee and combined levee-road options are being investigated in conjunction with the proposed western alignment of the Bruce Highway.